sahilbakoru/sahilbakoru/README.md

 If the last 20 years have been about making us more productive—sacrificing efficiency and financial sustainability in the process—perhaps the next 20 will be about tackling our collective technical debt, reclaiming efficiency, and improving economic exchange without losing the productivity that’s made software omnipresent in our lives.

-### Note: this article is not written by me, here is the orginal link. https://stackoverflow.blog/2023/01/30/is-software-getting-worse/
+* Note: this article is not written by me, here is the [orginal link]( https://stackoverflow.blog/2023/01/30/is-software-getting-worse/)

 ## Thank you for reading.